Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-I cooked these in the Bradley Smart smoker but you can smoke them in any type or brand of smoker by following the heat recommendations and time estimations.
+You can smoke them in any type or brand of smoker by following the heat recommendations and time estimations.

 Set up your smoker for cooking at 225°F with indirect heat.
 If your smoker has a water pan, fill it up.

 Add enough smoking wood to last 30-45 minutes.

 Place the lamb chops on the smoker grate or use a pan and rack or Weber grill pan.. your choice.

 At 225°F the chops should take about 50 minutes to reach medium rare.
 I usually shoot for about 138°F.

 Remember, the time is simply an estimation, the temperature is what determines when the meat is done.
 Many things can change how long it actually takes such as: